|

 is one of the most gentle, humble women I’ve ever met!
 How thankful I am

+to these parents for allowing me to adopt their sons!
 A special joy was a party to celebrate a new name

 for David.
 He was born with the name Ahmed, which means one who honors